UTe$_2$: a narrow band superconductor: Results and Discussion

 Further insight into the differences of the three compounds can be gained by examining the time dependence of the local charge-charge correlation function $\langle \delta n(\tau) \delta n(0)\rangle$ in the DFT+DMFT results.
 In Fig.\,\ref{hist}\,(d), we plot the logarithm of this function in the imaginary time domain for UTe$_2$ (green line) and, for comparison, also for UGa$_2$ and UB$_2$~\cite{Marino2024} (black and gray lines).

 The instantaneous value at $\tau = 0$ reflects the magnitude of charge fluctuations.
 UTe$_2$ exhibits stronger charge fluctuations than UGa$_2$, but weaker than UB$_2$, consistent with the respective width of the valence histograms in Figs.\,\ref{hist}\,(a)--(c).
 At finite $\tau$, the charge correlation function of UTe$_2$ decays more slowly than that of UGa$_2$, and exhibits a more pronounced constant component.
 Charge fluctuations between configurations may arise from two distinct mechanisms: a) Covalency and itinerancy lead to a coherent admixture of valence states and is referred to as \textit{intermediate valency}.
 It results in a rapid decay of $\langle \delta n(\tau) \delta n(0)\rangle$, as clearly observed in UB$_2$ and, to a lesser extent, in UGa$_2$. b) Quasi-degenerate configurations, such as, e.g. 5$f^2$ and 5$f^3$, which give rise to long-lived, local fluctuations between valence states, are referred to as \textit{mixed valency}\,\cite{Ylvisaker2009}.
 In the extreme case of fully degenerate configurations without intersite coherence, this would produce a constant value of $\langle \delta n(\tau) \delta n(0)\rangle$ at finite $\tau$.
-In UTe$_2$, the large instantaneous value at $\tau$\,=\,0 and the slower decay at finite $\tau$ reflect enhanced charge fluctuations and a more localized character compared to UGa$_2$.
-However, because $\langle \delta n(\tau) \delta n(0)\rangle$ does not remain strictly constant over time, itinerancy is still essential for the electronic behavior.
-The finding that UTe$_2$ is a more localized or narrow band material is consistent with the high tunability of the phase diagram\,\cite{Knebel2019,Wu2024,Ran2019b,Lewin2023,Knafo2025,Ran2020,Thomas2020,Huston2022,Honda2023,Deng2024,Wilhelm2023}.
+In UTe$_2$, the value at $\tau$\,=\,0 indicates stronger charge fluctuations than in UnGa$_2$, while the slower decay at finite $\tau$ reflects a different balance between the two charge-fluctuation mechanisms in these two materials.
+In UTe$_2$, the charge fluctuations stem to a larger extend from the degeneracy of 5\textit{f} configurations, that is, from a smaller energy separation between the 5$f^2$ and 5$f^3$ states.
+However, because $\langle \delta n(\tau) \delta n(0)\rangle$ does not remain strictly constant over time, hybridization with the surrounding electron bath is still present, albeit to a lesser extend than in UGa$_2$.
+This makes UTe$_2$ a narrower-band material compared to UGa$_2$, consistent with the high tunability of its phase diagram\,\cite{Knebel2019,Wu2024,Ran2019b,Lewin2023,Knafo2025,Ran2020,Thomas2020,Huston2022,Honda2023,Deng2024,Wilhelm2023}.

 The analysis of the charge correlation function provides insights into the satellites observed in the core-level spectra, Fig.\,\ref{core}.
 The intensity and energy of these satellites are determined by a delicate balance among covalency, electron correlation, and configuration mixing.
 This analysis suggests that the satellites originate from distinct physical mechanisms: the weak satellite in UB$_2$ is a consequence of strong covalency; the strong satellite in UGa$_2$ is due to strong correlations and localization; while in UTe$_2$, it emerges from a subtle balance between $f^2$ and $f^3$ mixed valency.